-The explanatory value of the mutational signatures was further analyzed by calculating the predicted frequency of each allele based on the frequency of mutations in the same trinucleotide context throughout the genome (Fig. 1e, f).
-The first null hypothesis tested was that, assuming the cancer would acquire a KRAS mutation, any of the common alleles were sufficient.
-Thus the frequency of the KRAS alleles would be determined by the mutational processes, alone (Fig. 1e).
+Whether mutational signatures represent the mechanism driving KRAS allelic diversity between tissues was further analyzed by calculating the predicted frequency of each allele based on the frequency of mutations in the same trinucleotide context throughout the genome (Fig. 1e, f).
+The first null hypothesis tested was that, assuming the cancer would acquire a KRAS mutation, any of the common alleles was sufficient.
+Thus, the frequency of the KRAS alleles would be determined by the mutational processes alone (Fig. 1e).
 The second null hypothesis was similar, but restricted to just codon 12 mutations (Fig. 1f).
 The predicted frequencies were compared against the observed allele frequencies.
 The alleles above the diagonal line were predicted to be more frequent than observed, while those below the line were more frequently observed than predicted by the mutational signatures.
 In COAD, G13D was predicted to be the most frequent allele, and G12D/V mutations were considerably underestimated.
 However, if only codon 12 mutants were considered, the null hypothesis could not be rejected for G12D and G12V (binomial test, p < 0.05, triangles).
-It should be noted that the predictions have large 95 % confidence intervals suggesting a high amount of variation amongst the samples.
-Inversely, the frequencies of G12S and A146T mutations were significantly overestimated (binomial test, p < 0.05, circles).
-In LUAD and MM, most of the frequencies were predicted in the correct order, though the frequencies were significantly different from the predicted values in most cases (binomial test, p < 0.05, circles); this is especially apparent in MM when only considering the codon 12 mutants.
+It should be noted that the predictions have large 95 % confidence intervals that suggest a high amount of variation amongst the samples.
+Inversely, the frequencies of G12S and A146T mutations were significantly overestimated in COAD (binomial test, p < 0.05, circles).
+In LUAD and MM, most of the frequencies were predicted in the correct order, though the frequencies were significantly different from the predicted values in most cases (binomial test, p < 0.05, circles).
+This is especially apparent in MM when only considering the codon 12 mutants.
 In MM, the most frequent allele, Q61H, was dramatically underestimated with a predicted frequency of 22 % but actual frequency of 45 % of KRAS mutations.
 In PAAD, all of the alleles were observed at a significantly different frequency than predicted by mutational signatures for both null hypotheses.
 Thus, while it was likely that the active mutational processes in a tissue contributed to determining which KRAS mutation was gained, they were unlikely to be deterministic.
-This suggested that the particular biologic properties of the alleles drive their selection, warranting further investigation into their genetic interactions.
+This observation suggests that the particular biologic properties of the alleles drive their selection, warranting further investigation into their genetic interactions.

 The KRAS alleles have distinct comutation networks.

-The KRAS alleles can be further characterized by the genes they tend to comutate with.
-An increased frequency of comutation suggests a cooperative effect whereas a reduced frequency of comutation suggests either the second event is functionally redundant or introduces an inhibitory effect on growth, potentially through a mechanism of collateral lethality.
-The extreme of the latter effect is commonly known as "mutual exclusivity" and can be used to identify drugs that exploit a synthetic lethal interaction.
+We reasoned that if biological selection is driving allele KRAS selection in cancer, then distinct functions of each mutant form of K-RAS would be reflected in the cooperating genetic events.
+An increased frequency of comutation with another gene suggests a cooperative effect, whereas a reduced frequency of comutation suggests that either the second event is functionally redundant or introduces an inhibitory effect on growth.
+The extreme of the latter effect is commonly known as "mutual exclusivity."
 For instance, in COAD, APC comutation enhances the effects of oncogenic KRAS-induced hyperactivation of the Wnt signaling pathway, essential for the growth of cancer stem cells in the intestinal crypts.32–35 Alternatively, the activation of BRAF via a V600E mutation was demonstrated to induce senescence in the presence of a KRAS mutant, and, thus, the two are rarely found in the same tumor.35–37